 TfN Resource £m %

-Integrated & Smart Ticketing Grant £62.46 60%
+Integrated & Smart Ticketing Grant £62.46 59%

 Transport Development Fund Grant £30.00 29%

-Core Grant £10.00 10%
+Core grant £10.00 10%

-Reserves £1.11 1%
+Reserves £1.46 1%

 Rail North Grant & Contributions £1.18 1%

-£104.76
+£105.11

-3.8 The draw of £1.11m from reserves represents the second planned annual draw on TfN's un-earmarked reserves.
-Those reserves were created from Core grant underspends in prior years and are drawn upon in line with the reserve strategy adopted by TfN in April 2018.

-- That strategy will see a planned draw on reserves to enable a managed transition down from current expenditure levels which include material one-off development costs to a lower and more sustainable steady-state cost-base.
-This approach will result in reserves of c. £3m at the end of the 2019/20 financial year and is set out in more detail in Section 13. - 3.10 In the longer term, reserve levels will be targeted at no less than £2m in any given year to mitigate against financial shock.
+- 3.8 In common with previous years, the majority of TfN expenditure is dependent on the receipt of funding from the DfT, either through the formal sign-off of business cases, or the release of development or other funding.
+TfN will only commit itself to expenditure where appropriate commitments have in turn been received from the department. - 3.9 The draw of £1.46m from reserves represents the second planned annual draw on TfN's un-earmarked reserves.
+Those reserves were created from Core grant underspends in prior years and are drawn upon in line with the reserve strategy adopted by TfN in April 2018. - 3.10 That strategy will see a planned draw on reserves to enable a managed transition down from current expenditure levels which include material one-off development costs to a lower and more sustainable steady-state cost-base.
+This approach will result in reserves of c. £3m at the end of the 2019/20 financial year and is set out in more detail in Section 13. - 3.11 In the longer term, reserve levels will be targeted at no less than £2m in any given year to mitigate against financial shock.

-Operating Environment
+4. Operating Environment

 - 4.1 TfN's financial affairs are shaped by its operating environment.
 Parameters are set by the way in which the organisation is funded, and the practical consequences of certain limitations that are not common to local and combined authorities. - 4.2 These limitations affect the organisation's approach and ability to access funds to manage risk.
 Unlike most partner authorities, TfN cannot access credit in the form of loans and overdrafts to manage short-term cash flow fluctuations.
 In addition, it cannot levy or precept upon local tax bases to manage longer-term requirements as a council or local transport authority would. - 4.3 These limitations mean that careful management is required in order to avoid insolvency risk: that is, ensuring TfN maintains sufficient cash and the resource to meet liabilities.
-The need for careful management is increased by TfN's inability to recover VAT, which means that it is exposed to higher costs without an associated increase in its resources. - The issues emphasise the importance of risk management when developing budgets, particularly the need for focused cost transparency, and alignment of costs to funding streams.
+The need for careful management is increased by TfN's inability to recover VAT, which means that it is exposed to higher costs without an associated increase in its resources. - 4.4 The issues emphasise the importance of risk management when developing budgets, particularly the need for focused cost transparency, and alignment of costs to funding streams.
 In particular, it underscores the importance of managing resource to ensure TfN protects funding streams which afford TfN flexibility. - 4.5 Due to the conditions placed upon the discrete grants which fund programme activity, discretionary resource is limited to TfN's annual Core grant (£10m).
 This grant, and the reserves that flow from it, must be used to mitigate the insolvency risk to which TfN could otherwise be exposed.